blynkkk/blynkkk.github.io/Widgets.md

 ```

 ### Fraction
-Defines how many digits after the point you would like to see when moving slider.
+Defines how many decimals you would like to see when moving a Slider.
-When you have "No Fraction" that means slider will send only integer values without decimal point.
+When "No Fraction" is chosen, slider will only send integer values with no decimals.
 "1 digit" means that values will look like 1.1, 1.2, ..., 2.0, etc.

 ### Send On Release
-This option is available for most controller widgets and allows you to decrease data traffic on your hardware.
+This option allows you to optimize data traffic on your hardware.

-For example, when you move joystick widget, commands are continuously streamed to the hardware, during a single joystick move
+For example, when you move joystick widget, commands are streamed to the hardware, during a single joystick move
 you can send dozens of commands.
-There are use-cases where it's needed, however creating such a load may cause hardware reset.
+There are use-cases where it's needed, however creating such a load may lead to hardware overload and reset.
-We recommend enabling **Send On Release** feature for most of the cases, unless you really need instant feedback.
-This option is enabled by default.
+**Send On Release** is a recommended setting for majority of applications.
+This is also a default setting.

 ### Write interval
-Similar to above option.
-However, allows you to stream values to your hardware within certain interval.
-For example,
-setting write interval to 100 ms - means, that while you move slider only 1 value will be send to hardware within 100 ms.
+Similar to "Send on Release" option.
+However, it allows you to stream values to your hardware within certain interval.
+For example, setting **write interval** to 100 ms means that while you move the slider, only 1 value will be sent to hardware within 100 ms period.
-This option also used to decrease data traffic on your hardware.
+This option is also used to optimize data traffic flow to your hardware.

 ### Color gradient

 Some display widgets have ability to select gradient.
 Gradient allows you to colorize your widgets without any coding.
-At the moment we provide 2 types of gradients :
+At the moment we provide 2 types of gradients:

 - Warm: Green - Orange - Red;
-- Cold : Green - Blue - Violet;
+- Cold: Green - Blue - Violet;

 Gradient changes color of your widget based on min/max properties.
 For example, you select warm gradient for your Level
 Display widget with min 0 and max 100 value.
 When value 10 comes to widget it will have green color, when value 50 comes you'll see orange color, when value 80 comes you'll see red color.